 What I want you to focus on primarily is what the intended use is going to be.
 Day hikes or long hikes?
 That’s a good starting point.
 From there you can think about some short-term and long-term goals.
-For my poles I felt that I’d primarily be using them for shorter day hikes over rocky terrain that you find in the Texas hill country.
-I also wanted something that would still be comfortable when I start doing longer distance through hikes.
+For my poles, I felt that I’d primarily be using them for shorter day hikes over rocky terrain that you find in the Texas hill country.
+I also wanted something that would still be comfortable when I start doing longer distances through hikes.
 So weight is a big factor for distance.

 The two main materials used for poles are going to be aluminum and a carbon composite.
 When it comes to weight you want to consider the overall weight for packability for longer distances, but also the lighter the pole the easier it will move with use while you’re using them on the trail.